Innmind/time/docs/index.md

     - toc
 ---

-# Welcome to TimeContinnum
+# Welcome to Time

-TimeContinuum is a time abstraction library.
+This is a time abstraction library.

 The goal is to provide a safe way to manipulate time in your programs.